dmytroony/learning/javascript/typescript/practical-ts/README.md

 - Define the Manager interface.
 Then, define a Manager interface that extends Person and adds methods: managePeople and delegateTasks.
 Both methods should have a return type of void.
 - Define the getEmployee function.
 Now, define a function called getEmployee that returns a Person, DogOwner, or Manager.
 Inside this function, generate a random number and use it to decide which type of object to return.
 If the number is less than 0.33, return a Person.
 If it's less than 0.66, return a DogOwner.
 Otherwise, return a Manager.
 - Finally, create a variable called employee that can be a Person, DogOwner, or Manager, and assign it the return value of getEmployee.
 Then, log employee to the console.

+## Challenge 9
+- Define an enum named UserRole with members Admin, Manager, and Employee.
+- Define a type alias named User with properties is (number), name (string), role (UserRole), and contact (a tuple with two elements: email as string and phone as string).
+- Define a function named createUser that takes a User object as its parameter and returns a User object.
+- Call the createUser function with an object that matches the User type, store the result in a variable, and log the variable to the console.